open-eid/SiVa/docs/siva3/appendix/validation_policy.md

 2. The evidence record of signer certificate must be in the form of an [OCSP confirmation](https://tools.ietf.org/html/rfc6960) or as a Certificate Revocation List.
 3. No additional revocation data other than the data that was originally incorporated in the signature shall be requested during validation time.
 4. Checking revocation of certificates regarded as Trust Anchors:
-	* In case of DIGIDOC-XML 1.0...1.3 and X-Road formats: revocation of Trust Anchor certificates is not checked.
+	* In case of DIGIDOC-XML 1.0...1.3 format: revocation of Trust Anchor certificates is not checked.
 	* In case of XAdES/CAdES/PAdES formats: revocation of Trust Anchor certificates is checked on the basis of the data in Trusted Lists.